-Around three or four years ago I dug out my late fathers Mamyia RZ67 and began!
-Then I went through a bit of a whirlwind of 35mm cameras, eBay stabs in the dark, finding the ‘Way‘ via internet articles, podcasts and places.
-Almost two years ago I was gifted, by now a good friend and fellow photographer, a pretty much complete darkroom set-up – it created another piece in the jigsaw of Slowly Turning Analogue.
+Around 2013 I dug out my late fathers Mamyia RZ67 and began!
+Then I went through a bit of a whirlwind of 35mm cameras, eBay stabs in the dark, finding the Way again via internet articles, podcasts and places.
+In 2019 I was gifted, by now a good friend and fellow photographer, a pretty much complete darkroom set-up – it created another piece in the jigsaw of Slowly Turning Analogue.

 I find it incredibly difficult to finish rolls of 36 exposures, even 12 exposures on 120 Medium Format and I am now shooting single sheets of film/paper in an Intrepid MkIV 4×5.
 The aquisition of the Intrepid MkIV has given me a new commitment to this way of seeing.
 The 4×5 really fits with what is becoming a very purposeful slowing down, considered approach to crafting images.

 The majority of my work now is in Cyanotype printing.
 Harking back to the 1830‘s.
 I am currently exploring Cyanotypes on glass.

 Beginning my immersion into the outdoors at a very young age.
 I progressed to wandering the hills and mountains of the UK once I could drive or hitch-hike.
 Followed by spending a few summers climbing in the Alps all the while working in the field of Outdoor Education in both the UK, France, UAE and the USA.
 A few more years of interspersing work for others, particularly in the Ardeche, France - finally led to a break from general Outdoor Education and a specialism in Canoeing and more particularly Expedition based ADVENTURES BY CANOE.